Skip to content

 Latest action: Star Print ordered on the resolution.

-What does the resolution actually do?
+What does the resolution ask Congress to do?

 Frequently Asked Questions